SimonGiebenhain/AIR-Nets/README.md

 ```
 pip install pointnet2_ops_lib/.
 ```
 inorder to install the cuda implementation of farthest point sampling (FPS).
+Credits for this go to Erik Wijams's [GitHub](https://github.com/erikwijmans/Pointnet2_PyTorch), from where the code was copied for convenience.

 Running
 ```